Rhizomatica/puppet/README.md

 This is a puppet recipe to install and prepare an installation of RCCN on a Debian 9 system.

-This is earmarked to be the future default install.
-For now it probably does not work for you.

-Please also see the README in the master branch of this repo.

 **INSTALLATION:**

 Install Debian 9 (stretch) amd64 from